 - The inaccuracy must be careless, deliberate or deliberate and concealed.

-The penalty does not apply where the taxpayer has, in the view of HM Revenue & Customs, taken reasonable care in filing returns but makes an innocent mistake.
+The penalty does not apply where the taxpayer has, in the view of HMRC, taken reasonable care in filing returns but makes an innocent mistake.
 Where it does apply, it is calculated as a percentage of 'potential lost revenue' ('PLR') as follows:

 - Careless errors - 30% of PLR